robynred123/Hark-Frontend/README.md

 This is the front end for the Hark Tech Test.
 This is a react app bundled using Parceljs, data is retrieved using axios and react-query, and displayed graphically using Highcharts.

+## Caution
+Unless you would like to view an error message, please run the Hark-Backend code locally first

 ## Prerequisites

 This application uses [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to handle package management, as such you will need to set this up if you haven't already.